talkohavy/guides/docs/programming/devops/helm/helm-commands.md

 #### The `--keep-history` flag

-In the past, this was the default.
+In the past, this flag was true by default.
 Now, running `uninstall` deletes everything.
 If you want to uninstall a chart, but keep its history, use this flag.

 <br/>